 Testosterone is a sex hormone that affects both men and women, but primarily more in men.
 The hormone is responsible for bone and muscle health, energy, hair growth, and yes, sex drive.
-As the body ages, it can inhibit the same testosterone production levels that was seen when the individuals were younger.
-Fortunately one of the best methods to prevent future testosterone decrease starts with something as simple as a diet consisting of testosterone boosting foods.
+As the body ages, it can inhibit the same testosterone production levels that were seen when the individuals were younger.
+Fortunately, one of the best methods to prevent future testosterone decrease starts with something as simple as a diet consisting of testosterone boosting foods.

 When the body undergoes puberty, Zinc is one of the essential nutrients that will aid the process.
 The effects of Zinc can help keep male hormones in check throughout the duration of adulthood.
-Oysters are one of the foods that contain higher levels of zinc, and can help with low testosterone.
+Oysters are one of the foods that contain higher levels of zinc and can help with low testosterone.

-Extremely rich in vitamin D, tuna can provide the nutrients to longer life and testosterone production.
+Extremely rich in vitamin D, tuna can provide the nutrients for longer life and testosterone production.
 Rich in protein and low in calories, tuna is also great for the human heart.
 A serving of this fish is one of the best testosterone boosting foods that anyone can find.

 However, if tuna is not something that one may want to consume, other sources of vitamin D can come from salmon, sardines, milk, cheese, and beef.

-Adding garlic to a high-protein diet will not only improve food taste and kill bacteria, but will drive testosterone production as well.
+Adding garlic to a high-protein diet will not only improve food taste and kill bacteria but will drive testosterone production as well.
 Another great thing about garlic is that the is has been showing to lower cortisol levels.
 Increased cortisol levels increases stress, and the more our body stresses, the higher the risk for diseases and sicknesses to occur.

 Finally, one of the best testosterone boosting foods is beef.
 There are many vitamins and nutrients found in beef that will aid in testosterone production levels.
-Although there are real health concerns about overconsumption of red meat, a controlled and balance diet containing beef will do more for the body than harm it.
-Eating too much has been linked to various cancers, but beef is an exceptional source for vitamin D and zinc.
+Although there are real health concerns about overconsumption of red meat, a controlled and balanced diet containing beef will do more for the body than harm it.
+Eating too much has been linked to various cancers, but beef is an exceptional source of vitamin D and zinc.
 To ensure that the body does not over consume, choose to eat only lean cuts and avoid eating it every day.

 What if Testosterone Boosting Foods Don’t Help?

-The only warning to consumption of foods that can affect testosterone levels is to ensure that other foods that can do opposite is consumed lightly.
+The only warning to consumption of foods that can affect testosterone levels is to ensure that other foods that can do opposite are consumed lightly.
 There are such things as wrong foods that can lower testosterone.